alreshaidan/ISQA_3420/USE CASES (X3).md

 Goal in Context: The corporate manager is able to Retrieve full list of Packages and Corresponding License Info from Package & License.
 Info

-Stakeholders:
+Stakeholders: Developer / Manager

-Preconditions
+Preconditions :
+resive information package from  nist vulnerability database

-Main Success Scenario
+Main Success Scenario:

 Failed End Conditions